DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to the invention of Itakura, the historical plant-related index data are crop-specific plant- related index data, as taught by Albrecht, so as to generate an accurate and efficient crop prediction.

 Regarding Claim 19.
-Itakura does not explicitly teach the models estimating plant-related index data from reflectance bands are either continuously or periodically updated, wherein independent measurements of plant-related index data available in the system and their corresponding reflectance bands are fed into a calibration algorithm, wherein the calibration algorithm uses the fed data to improve the performance of the calibrated mathematical model, preferably of the calibrated machine learning model.
+The modified Itakura does not explicitly teach calibrated mathematical model estimating plant-related index data from reflectance bands is either continuously or periodically updated andwherein independent measurements of plant-related index data available in the system and their corresponding reflectance bands are fed into a calibration algorithm, wherein the calibration algorithm uses the fed data to improve the performance of the calibrated mathematical model.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to the invention of Itakura, the models estimating plant-related index data from reflectance bands are either continuously or periodically updated, wherein independent measurements of plant-related index data available in the system and their corresponding reflectance bands are fed into a calibration algorithm, wherein the calibration algorithm uses the fed data to improve the performance of the calibrated mathematical model, preferably of the calibrated machine learning model, as taught by Groeneveld, so as to prescribe spatially-variable application rate of one or more nutrient for agricultural field, which utilizes NDVI as vegetation index that reliably permits comparison and calculation of vegetation across agricultural field at contemporaneous moment in time.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to the invention of Itakura, calibrated mathematical model estimating plant-related index data from reflectance bands is either continuously or periodically updated and wherein independent measurements of plant-related index data available in the system and their corresponding reflectance bands are fed into a calibration algorithm, wherein the calibration algorithm uses the fed data to improve the performance of the calibrated mathematical model, as taught by Groeneveld, so as to prescribe spatially-variable application rate of one or more nutrient for agricultural field, which utilizes NDVI as vegetation index that reliably permits comparison and calculation of vegetation across agricultural field at contemporaneous moment in time.

 Conclusion